 Further information regarding admission to the Theatre or Music Theatre major may be obtained via the Web at www.wmich.edu/theatre.
 The department welcomes the opportunity to confer with prospective students, parents, and counselors regarding educational goals and plans.

 1104 Gilmore Theatre Complex

 The Theatre Academic Advisor will assist any student enrolled in the University with course selections in theatre.
 Appointments are made by calling (269) 387-3220.
 Theatre majors and minors must confer yearly with the theatre advisor who will help them plan their program.

 All students are reviewed by the faculty in their respective majors during their fourth and six semesters of study within the Department of Theatre.
 The purpose of the review is to assess the students’ progress toward completion of the major and to discuss upper level coursework, fourth-year projects and post-graduate planning.
 Satisfactory review is required for continuation in the program.

 A grade of “C” or better is required in all courses within the major.
 If a student receives a grade lower than “C”, the student is required to retake the class.
 If a second grade of lower than “C” is received, the student will be dismissed from the major.

 It is department policy to accept no more than 18 hours of transferred credit toward a major and 9 hours toward a minor.

-Students transferring into all Theatre programs will be assessed at the time of their audition/interview and will be placed into the program at the level of study deemed appropriate by the faculty.
+Students transferring into the Performance program will be assessed at the time of their audition and will be placed into the program at the level of study deemed appropriate by the Performance faculty.